 Also, if you get caught up in some fraudulent transactions, or if some business is trying to bully you financially, your credit card/bank can fight for you because it’s their money that was spent.
 The company/bank would be more than willing to provide you services and assistance.

 Save X% of your monthly income.
 This could be for any purpose.
-If you have any financial goal in your life, short term or long term, like going on a trip or buying a house down the line, you need to accumulate the wealth to do that.
+If you have any financial goals in your life, short-term or long-term, like going on a trip or buying a house down the line, you need to accumulate the wealth to do that.
 And you can do that by saving x% of your monthly income towards that financial goal.
 That X can vary depending on your goals, it can be 5% or 50%, and you would have to factor in your monthly expenses to figure out how much you can afford to save.

 You can also create multiple “slots” of X, Y, Z for different financial goals.
 For example, you can save 5% every month towards your trip, 20% for buying a house, 20% for investing in stocks, or something else, 5% for emergency health needs.

 You might also need to figure out if you need to change your lifestyle in any manner to cut down on certain regular monthly costs, like eating out or shopping.
 It depends on your financial goals and how important they are to you, relative to your present lifestyle.

 These are just a couple of tips that you can make use of.
 If you find these helpful, we could share more in the future.
 Also if you have some tips, go ahead and share them with everyone on Rizzle.